alessia-s/Digimon16s/readme.md

 ## Requirements
 This program has been designed to work with a specific folder structure (see example directory structure.zip):
-- .fasta/.fna/.fa/.faa files in a **subfolder** to the current Working Directory.
+- .fasta/.fna/.fa/.faa/.ffn files in a **subfolder** to the current Working Directory.
 You are to specify the name of the folder as an argument when launching the program from command line.
 - The .hmm file for nhmmer has to be in the **same** directory as the program.

 ### Files
 The automated nhmmer step makes use of an Hidden Markov Model file.
-This program comes with two hmm models for the 16s gene, one for Archeal genomes (arc.ssu.rnammer.hmm) and one for Bacterial genomes (bac.ssu.rnammer.hmm).
+This program comes with two hmm models for the 16s gene, one for Archaeal genomes (arc.ssu.rnammer.hmm) and one for Bacterial genomes (bac.ssu.rnammer.hmm).
 It is possible to work with a user-provided hmm model, but the program as not been tested for this.

 ### Programs
 - [HMMER (v.3.3.3)](http://hmmer.org/)